grillitype/web-fonts-guide/README.md

 * CSS font-weight & font-style: when to put it into @font-face definition and when not, pros / cons.
 * When to use -webkit-font-smoothing: subpixel-antialiased, rendering in different browsers / devices & CSS anti-aliasing (and why not to use text-rendering property)
-* Also: Basic info on hinting
+* Basic info on hinting
-* Add resources like copypastecharacter.com.
-What other resources?
 * Common troubleshooting steps: checking path (console), do web fonts load in all browsers, is font-family name under 28 chars to ensure <IE11 support?
 * Hyphenation?
 Maybe too far